Swedish vodka – a constantly evolving product

 In the 1950s, Swedish manufacturers started producing a vodka that had a huge impact on the home market.
 This paved the way for the tremendous success of Absolut Vodka.
 Since the glory days of the Swedish drink “punsch” at the end of the 19th century, Swedish liquor had hardly been exported at all.
 But in the 1950s, the CEO for Vin & Sprit – Johan Ericsson – had an interesting proposal.
 The previous boxer known as “Kinna-Ericsson” came up with the idea to export Swedish vodka as ”Viking vodka”.
 As the name was already taken and protected, the name “Explorer vodka” was chosen instead.
 Prince Sigvard Bernadotte designed the bottle with its short neck and a Viking ship on the label.

-The name Explorer was easily associated with curiosity and a desire to discover the world.
-At this time, the United States and the Soviet Union challenged each other in different ways, for example by launching satellites in space.
+The idea behind the name Explorer was to create associations with curiosity and a desire to discover the world.
+At this time, the United States and the Soviet Union challenged each other in the so-called Space Race, for example by launching satellites in space.
 The first American satellite was called Explorer 1.
 Despite this, export of the Swedish Explorer vodka didn’t take off.
 The vodka was however a huge hit in Sweden, and have had a place in the Swedish national psyche ever since it was launched in 1961.

 The international breakthrough of Swedish spirits would have to wait until the launch of Absolut vodka in 1979.
 The product development can be traced back to L.O.
 Smith’s “absolutely pure vodka” one hundred years earlier.
 Like most Swedish spirits today, Absolut Vodka is made from grains.
 Using grains instead of potatoes or cellulose had a major effect on product development.